hmcts/pre-power-app-e2e-tests/README.md

 ### Env Config

-Run one of the following scripts found in package.json to fetch secerets for a given environment
+Run one of the following scripts found in package.json to fetch secrets for a given environment, Ensure you have azure cli installed and logged in.

 Dev
 ```bash